threeandthreee/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 The player settings page gives full control over which traps are enabled, how many traps replace filler items, as well as some pre-selected groups of themed traps.

+A complete list of traps and their effects is intentionally omitted to keep some surprise and mystery.
+In the current implementation, the most severe traps could temporarily lock you out of a small area until you have gas/radiation protection.

 ## What does another world's item look like in Satisfactory?